PUT-PTM/STM-SongPrompt/README.md

 `(TO DO)`

 ## Tools
-he STM32 software was written in C language using CoIDE:
+The STM32 software was written in C language using CoIDE:
 (link)
 Library used for LED Display:
 (link)